About Us

 Our Mission

 CVCO continues to promote activities for the Valley residents.
 CVCO hosts a Halloween Parade and a Memorial Day Parade.
 The members also support a Girls Softball team, a Babe Ruth team and they host the Shooting Stars Basketball Program.
-Many other activities are promoted by the CVCO in order to continue
+Many other activities are promoted by the CVCO in order to continue it’s efforts to foster civic and cultural improvements for the Conyngham Valley and it’s residents.

 Our Projects